mcommelin/pesticide_transport_runoff_erosion/README.md

-# Runoff, erosion and related pesticide transport
+# Analysis on pesticide transport during rainfall runoff events
 This repository contains the code and secondary data used for analysis and calculations on runoff, erosion and pesticide transport in particulate and dissolved phase.
 The analysis is done on an observational dataset in which rainfall-runoff events where monitored in a small agricultural catchment in Limburg, The Netherlands.